Guide · Merit Aid by GPA · 4.0 GPA

 No. Ivy League schools (Harvard, Yale, Princeton, Penn, Columbia, Brown, Dartmouth, Cornell) do not offer merit scholarships.
 All financial aid at Ivies is need-based.
 A 4.0 GPA / 1580 SAT student from a family earning $300,000/year will receive zero financial aid at any Ivy.
 The merit opportunity for high-achieving students is at schools outside the Ivy League that use merit as an enrollment tool.
 For more on how merit and need-based aid differ, see our merit vs. need-based guide.

 MeritPlaybook identifies the full-ride and full-tuition opportunities specific to your student’s profile, including competitive scholarship deadlines and the stacking analysis that shows exactly how each award combines with other aid.
-Start a personalized playbook, or see a real sample playbook first.
+Run the free Merit Check to see where your student lands at a specific school, get the full playbookwhen you’re ready — every school on your list, ranked — or see a real sample first.
 For lower GPA bands, see the 3.8 GPA merit guide and the 3.5 GPA merit guide.